-As noted above, the Audit Committee is governed by the Audit Committee Charter.
+The Audit Committee is governed by the Audit Committee Charter.
 A copy of this Charter is available on our website at www.uniqure.com under "Investors & Media - Corporate Governance - uniQure Audit Committee Charter."
-In addition to the risk oversight responsibilities discussed above, the Audit Committee's other responsibilities include recommending the selection of our independent registered public accounting firm; reviewing with the Company's independent registered public accounting firm; reviewing with the independent accountants and management our financial reporting, internal controls and internal audit procedures; reviewing and approving related party transactions; and reviewing matters relating to the relationship between the Company and our independent registered public accounting firm, including the selection of and engagement fee for our independent registered public accounting firm, and assessing the independence of the independent registered public accounting firm.
+In addition to the risk oversight responsibilities discussed above, the Audit Committee's other responsibilities include recommending the selection of our independent registered public accounting firm; reviewing with the Company's independent registered public accounting firm the procedures for and results of their audits; reviewing with the independent accountants and management our financial reporting, internal controls and internal audit procedures; reviewing and approving related party transactions; and reviewing matters relating to the relationship between the Company and our independent registered public accounting firm, including the selection of and engagement fee for our independent registered public accounting firm, and assessing the independence of the independent registered public accounting firm.
 The Audit Committee has the authority to engage independent legal, accounting, and other advisers, as it determines necessary to perform its duties.

-The Audit Committee met six (6) times during 2022, and each member attended at least 75% of the meetings during the period for which they were a member of the Committee.
+The Audit Committee met seven (7) times during 2023, and each member attended at least 75% of the meetings during the period for which they were a member of the Audit Committee.